 This guide is designed to introduce you to some of the primary and secondary resources which will support your module.
 The information included in the guide should provide you with a useful starting point for the essay based on archival material.

-- We'll email to let you know when you can collect your item from the hold shelf in the Main Library's Short Loan area.
+We'll email to let you know when you can collect your item from St Mary's Library.

 Primary Sources of Information

 Primary sources of information are original materials which include first hand testimonies or direct evidence from the time.
 The collections in the Main Library include diaries, letters and the records of organisations and government agencies.
 You will find additional primary sources of information in Special Collections, National Libraries and other Archives.

 Digitised version of the Chatham House's archive covering the 20th and 21st Centuries.
 The Archive contains almost 100 years of research, publications, speeches and archives of the leading international affairs think tank, The Royal Institute of International Affairs, Chatham House, London.